WELCOME TO THEOLOGICAL PERSPECTIVES

 There is a fragment from the writings off Papias (AD 60 – AD 135) that indicates John died at the hands of the Jews at around the same time his brother James died.
 James, however, appears to have died in the 40’s AD which is way before John died.
 Therefore, the usefulness of this writing in establishing when John died appears highly problematic.
 Papias, who was Bishop of Hierapolis in the early 2nd century, took a futurist view as to the return of Christ.
 He taught there would be a millennium following the resurrection of the dead at which time the kingdom of Christ would be physically established on earth.
 He reportedly had contact with apostle John.

-This being said, there is scriptural indication that John was martyred before the events of AD 70.
+This being said, there is Scriptural indication that John was martyred before the events of AD 70.
 For a fuller discussion of this issue, go to Commentary on the Revelation Part One.

 Since it is believed the leadership of the NT church were led by the Holy Spirit in coming to believe what they did, it is argued that the Holy Spirit could not have led the NT leadership to speak of the fulfillment of eschatological events happening in their lifetime if it wasn’t going to happen.
 Therefore, it must have happened and the recorded expectation that it was going to happen is believed by some to be documentation enough.